 - Don’t limit the range or variety of the foods in your pregnancy diet.
-Your baby will taste the flavours of the foods you eat when it swallows the amniotic fluid.
+Your baby will taste the flavours of the foods you eat as it swallows the amniotic fluid.
 This will prime their taste buds so that when they are old enough for solid food, around 6 months of age, they will be more receptive to a greater range of tastes.

 - Keep snacks and nibbles on hand.
 In the first trimester when nausea and vomiting is common, eating something can make all the difference to how you feel.

 - Buy iodised salt when you shop.
 Pregnant women need this for their own healthy thyroid function.
-Importantly, their baby needs it to boost their IQ.
+Importantly, their baby needs Iodine to boost their IQ.
 Seafood, iodine fortified bread, green leafy vegetables and eggs are other good sources.